mxyzpt1k/advent-of-code/README.md

 Wow.
 What a difference.
 This one was simple compared to previous days.

+Although I got a correct answer to part 2, it took 84 seconds to find.
+You can cut that to practically nothing with a little high school algebra.

 ## Day 5: If You Give A Seed A Fertilizer

 Part 1 wasn't too bad, but figuring out how to slice ranges in part 2